thelegendaryboy64/LightNexus/README.md

 ![Logo](https://github.com/thelegendaryboy64/LightNexus/blob/main/images/lightnexus.png?raw=true)
 # LightNexus (Beta 2)
 Simple installers for polishing MATE (on Arch Linux) that:
- - Installs extra repositories for easy finding of applications using the help of Chaotic AUR;
+ - Installs extra repositories for easy finding of applications using the help of Chaotic AUR and Arch AUR (with the YAY command);
  - Installs bare essentials, like: Chromium, LibreOffice, VLC;
  - Adds Windows compatability by adding Wine and SMB support to Caja;
  - Beautifies MATE with CutefishOS wallpapers, basic Compiz animations, BriskMenu and Yaru theme components.